 If you notice that your horse is kicking every time you groom a particular spot on him then it’s quite likely that he’s suffering some sort of pain or discomfort which is why he’s kicking.
 It may be something as simple as being gentler when you groom him while stop him kicking.

 Is fear causing your horse to kick?

-Fear or anxiety can be a trigger for kicking in some horses and can sometimes occur because you’ve dealt with ‘pain’ kicking as a behavioural problem rather than dealing with the cause.
-If you notice that as soon as you approach your horse with, for example, a bridle he starts to kick then the chance are he’s worried about it in some way and is trying to tell you to not come any nearer with it.
+Fear or anxiety can be a trigger for kicking in some horses and can sometimes occur because you’ve dealt with ‘pain’ kicking as a behavioral problem rather than dealing with the cause.
+If you notice that as soon as you approach your horse with, for example, a bridle he starts to kick then the chance is he’s worried about it in some way and is trying to tell you to not come any nearer with it.

-To start with, if you can, leave whatever is cause your horse to worry where he can see it.
-If it’s his bridle you could hang it up opposite his stable, he can then see it and will, in time, realise that just because he can see if it doesn’t automatically mean he needs to worry.
+To start with, if you can, leave whatever is causing your horse to worry where he can see it.
+If it’s his bridle you could hang it up opposite his stable, he can then see it and will, in time, realize that just because he can see if it doesn’t automatically mean he needs to worry.
 When he’s used to that approach him while holding it but stroke him, offer him a treat and then walk away again.
-The idea is to ‘reprogram’ his brain and associate positive memories with the item rather than just the fear and anxiety.
+The idea is to ‘reprogram’ his brain and associate positive memories with the item rather than just fear and anxiety.

 As I say this will take time but if you’re patient your horse will learn that it’s nothing to worry about and will stop kicking.

 If your horse is frustrated this could be why he’s kicking?